Yo, Baby, where u been all my life?

-A crystal clear mix of Heavy and Doom Metal coming out of my earphones just startled me awake.
-Oscillating between these two styles, but leaning more towards the doomish mix of nuts served with this Metal Long Island Ice Tea.
+A crystal clear mix of Heavy and Doom Metal pours out of my earphones and just startled me awake.
+Oscillating between these two styles, but leaning more towards the doomy mix of nuts served with this Metal Long Island Ice Tea.

-I am so pleased that they have returned and produced something so corny and steadily metal.
+I am so pleased that they have returned, and produced something so corny and steadily metal.
 This is like enjoying a younger Black Sabbath, combined with a dose of Dio and some Iron Maiden mixed into this menu.
-Added to that – never forget – are the high reaching vocals of Anders Engberg, who was with Sorcerer off and on since its inception way back in time.
-He is adding much needed spice to this production, a nice counter-weight to the heavy riffs, drums and stuff going on.
+Added to that – never forget – are the high-reaching vocals of Anders Engberg, who was with Sorcerer off and on since its inception way back in time.
+He is adding much-needed spice to this production, a nice counter-weight to the heavy riffs, drums, and stuff going on.

 This is 7 tracks of pure metal delight and one with mixed feelings.
 I am listening to the standard version.
 Starting with The Dark Tower of the Sorcerer, letting her rip right from the beginning.
 First going steadily Heavy Metal, but very quickly turning into the Doom road.
 Sumerian Script is very good, but beaten off the pedestal of glory by Lake of the Lost Souls – the change from (doom influenced) Heavy Metal in the last track to Doom is remarkable.
 And then the solo in the middle: Holy.
 Shit.

 In the Shadow of the Inverted Cross – the title song – leads neatly, but in a kind of grungy way, into the second half of the album.
-Luckily the record does not lose too much steam as it nears the last tracks – pretty steady quality.
+Luckily the record does not lose too much steam towards the end and maintains a pretty steady quality.

-There are guitar solos at every corner of this record and very good ones.
+There are guitar solos at every corner of this record, and very good ones, too.
 I mentioned a few before.
 And this is one of the hallmarks of a good metal production.
 Well done, folks!

 Well, it looks like the years in waiting for this band have helped them to be very creative.
 Sorcerer produced some stellar material with all that pent-up energy that just asked for release.
 In the Shadow of the Inverted Cross – some friggin’ sorcery right there!
 I like it.